dominik-stumpf/fontpath/README.md

 ## usage

-There are 3 types of output the code can create in the `/generated` folder;
+There are 3 types of output the code can produce in the `/generated` folder;

 1. `/generated/svg/g.svg` - after conversion the result is hardcoded into svg (hard to modify later)
 2. `/generated/json/g.json` - better alternative than svg, but lacks type inference
-3. `/generated/ts/g.ts`/ - **recommended** used for manually assembling the svg
+3. `/generated/ts/g.ts`/ - **recommended**, used for manually assembling the svg

 ### examples